ab604/oac-globals-supplement/README.md

 **Comparative analysis of proteomic expression between oesophageal adenocarcinoma and normal adjacent tissue**.

-This comprises of the materials and methods as a `pdf` and tables as `csv` files.
+This comprises of the materials and methods as a `pdf` , tables as `csv` files, and the prediction of the effect of the G95R mutation on NOP58 using DDGun below.

 The column names and contents of the `csv` files in the `tables` folder are described below.